aliibarry/dia-nn_in_parallel/README.md

 Notes
 * Quantification significantly shorter than part 2, not yet optimized for memory usage per node
-* Requires manual input from part 3 log for a few flags, see script for notes.
+* `--mass-acc XXX --mass-acc-ms1 XXX --window XXX`: requires manual input from part 3 log, see script for notes.
 Not currently automated
 * MB run took ~3 hours with current set-up.
 Can probably be faster with parallelization tweaks.
 * `--f` only required for naming purposes, see github issue discussions above